 a) The non-AP MLD shall be able to listen on the EMLSR link(s), by having its affiliated non-AP STA(s) corresponding to those links in the awake state.
 The listening operation includes CCA and receiving the initial Control frame of frame exchanges that are initiated by the AP MLD.

-NOTE 2—A non-AP STA operating on one of the EMLSR links can change its power management mode and follows the procedure in 11.2 (Power management).
-A non-AP STA can listen on one of the EMLSR links in active mode or in PS mode when it is in the awake state.
+NOTE 2—A non-AP STA operating on one of the EMLSR link(s) can change its power management mode and follows the procedure in 11.2 (Power management).
+A non-AP STA can listen on one of the EMLSR link(s) in active mode or in PS mode when it is in the awake state.

 b) On the EMLSR link(s), the group addressed frame(s) that are expected to be received by the non-AP MLD shall be buffered and delivered following the rules defined in 35.3.15 (Multi-link operation group addressed frames).